 For this one, you’ll be playing a very distinct and iconic melody on the higher strings, but of course around that are bass notes and many embellishments adding extra flavor to the notes of the melody, essentially turning them into chords.
 An easy way to approach this is to only play the main melody first, and add in the extra note and sections as you feel more comfortable with the song.

 Click Here for tab for Hallelujah by Jeff Buckley

-Although there are various renditions of the song around, one of the most popular is the fingerstyle one where the chords are outlined as ‘arpeggios’, which means they are played 1 note at a time instead of as whole chords.
-This is a really important technique to learn as a beginner and this is the perfect song to practice it on as it’s at a nice and slow tempo.
+Although there are various renditions of the song around, one of the most popular is the fingerstyle one where the chords are outlined as ‘arpeggios’, which means they are played one note at a time instead of as whole chords.
+This is a really important technique to learn as a beginner and this is the perfect song to practice on as it has a nice, slow tempo.

 Perfect by Ed Sheeran

 Click Here for tab for Perfect by Ed Sheeran